Working Together: What to Expect in Therapy

 • reflecting on identity, relationships, or personal growth

 Therapy is not one-size-fits-all.
-Some people prefer a structured, skills-based approach.
-Others benefit from deeper reflective work.
-Together, we will choose methods that align with your needs, preferences, and therapeutic goals.
+Some people prefer a structured, skills-based approach, while others benefit from deeper reflective work.
+Together, we will choose methods that align with your needs, preferences, and goals.

 Your First Session

-The first one to two appointments focus on understanding what brings you to therapy and what you hope to gain from the process.
-We will explore:
+The first session focuses on understanding what has brought you to therapy and what you hope to gain from the process.
+It is also an opportunity for us to get to know one another and consider what direction may be most helpful.

 • your current challenges